Community Calendar January 2020

 CLARE HIGH SCHOOL HALL OF FAME NOMINATIONS

 Nominations for the 2020 Clare High School Athletic Hall of Fame are being accepted until January 31, 2020.
 Forms can be obtained in the High School Athletic Office or on line at www.clare.k12.mi.us on the Athletic page.
-Please contact Doug Haggart at 989-386-9979 or bighags@ clare.k12.mi.us for more information.
+Please contact Doug Haggart at 989-386-9979 or bighags@clare.

 METHODIST CHURCH – BEAST FEAST